Skip to main content

 • Safety belts for investment.
 Political risk insurance can secure infrastructure and other direct investments in volatile emerging markets, while facilitating bank lending even when sovereign credit is downgraded.

 • Facilitation of long-term capital raising.
-Political risk and credit insurance can serve as a bridge to future financing by enabling projects to go forward and their investors to realize their objectives.
+Political risk and credit insurance can serve as a bridge to future financing by enabling projects to go forward and their investors to realise their objectives.
 Establishing a track record of delivering value while mitigating risk can enable project owners to access additional capital for sustainable growth.

 • Mitigation of contract repudiation.
 Political risk insurance can provide protection on contracts for the supply of goods or services for companies negotiating with government or private entities in emerging countries that are often exposed to a number of underlying political risks.

 A variety of tools exist to manage political and credit risk, from both public and private sources.
-In addition to government-backed export credit agencies and multilateral organizations, a robust private political risk insurance market has developed to help investors and businesses weather political and economic crises.
+In addition to government-backed export credit agencies and multilateral organisations, a robust private political risk insurance market has developed to help investors and businesses weather political and economic crises.
 Solutions to protect against nonpayment risks, improve supply chain resilience, and protect people and assets in various countries can involve public programs, private insurance, or a combination of both.

 Surety, political risk, and credit insurance products are widely available, with ample capacity, flexibility, and long-term coverage periods to meet risk management needs in many scenarios.
 Often, such protection is critical in enabling investment projects to proceed.